jerome-rdlv/gulp-tasks/README.md

 Maybe:

+- [ ] Improve testing data with real page, with simple styles and navigation
 - [ ] Use [workspaces](https://yarnpkg.com/features/workspaces) to allow separation of tasks as several packages
 - [ ] Add a build step to separate build dependencies from projects dependencies?